gauthierdb/Scientific-Project/README.md

 # Scientific-Project

+# Open the To_do folder and follow instructions in the readme file there

 # Please convert all the Dutch text in every Preparation or Weekly Report into English, specifically in the Headers and Footers, like Date, Pagina into Page, wetenschappelijk structuur, ...

 # Avoid renaming the preparation or weekly report because the hyperlinks in Excel would stop working